dory-athian/athian-vault/STRATEGY.md

 ## Who it's for

-**Primary:** Internal compliance specialist at a large CPG company — they're hiring Athian Compliance to automate evidence collection and pre-review across thousands of suppliers so they can focus on the compliance decision itself rather than data assembly.
+**Primary:** The buyer — an internal compliance team at a food service CPG, QSR, or retailer.
+They're hiring Athian Compliance to collect and pre-verify evidence across their entire supplier base without reconstructing it by hand each cycle.
+The buyer drives the sales motion today.

+**Secondary (network effect):** The supplier — a co-op, farmer, or producer.
+Initially pulled onto the platform because a buyer requires it, but because it makes data collection and reporting so easy, they'll want to use it for all of their buyer relationships.
+That stickiness is intended to become its own bottom-up sales engine.

-**Secondary:** Third-party auditing firms (e.g., Sensiba) who want to expand business by onboarding new standards faster.
-This persona is gated on DSL onboarding being de-risked.
+**Lower priority for now:** Third-party verification/validation bodies (VVB/CAB, e.g. Sensiba) who want to onboard new standards faster.
+Gated on DSL onboarding being de-risked.

 ## Key metrics